firefart/stunner/Readme.md

 to collect all HTTP and Websocket traffic.
 Next search your burp history for some keywords related to TURN like `3478`, `password`, `credential` and `username` (be sure to also check the websocket tab for these keywords).
 This might reveal the turn server and the protocol (UDP and TCP endpoints might have different ports) and the credentials used to connect.
 If you can't find the data in burp start looking at wireshark to identify the traffic.
-If it's on a non standard port ( anything else then 3478) decode the protocol in Wireshark via a right click as `STUN`.
-This should show you the username used to connect and you can use this information to search burps history even further for the required data.
+If it's on a nonstandard port ( anything else then 3478) decode the protocol in Wireshark via a right click as `STUN`.
+This should show you the username used to connect, and you can use this information to search burps history even further for the required data.
 Please note that Wireshark can't show you the password as the password is used to hash some package contents so it can not be reversed.